-The City of Swan coordinates 24-hour community patrols within Ellenbrook and The Vines.
+The City of Swan has in the past coordinated 24-hour community patrols within Ellenbrook and The Vines.

-These patrols were established at the request of residents in each of the areas and are funded by property developers and affected property owners through a charge levied with property rates.
+The patrols were originally established at the request of residents in Ellenbrook and The Vines and were funded by property developers and affected property owners through a charge levied with property rates.

 To gauge community support for the continuation of the patrols and the possible expansion of the service into Aveley, the City conducted an extensive postal survey of more than 15,500 affected residents and ratepayers.

 The survey showed that close to 65% of respondents from the Vines wanted the service to continue, while just over 50% of Ellenbrook respondents wanted it to continue in their area.
 However, more than 70% of those surveyed in Aveley said they did not believe the service was needed.

 View detailed findings in the security and surveillance survey results.(PDF, 112KB)

 Read the statistics on patrols, incidents, kilometres travelled by the patrol vehicles and response times in our past Security Patrol Reports: